kentcdodds/babel-plugin-macros/README.md

 understand how things are globally configured.
 This is in this spirit are `babel-plugin-macros` designed.
 However, some things _do_ need to be implicit, and those kinds of babel plugins can't be turned into macros.

-### Should macros be dependencies or devDependencies?

-Macros are processed at build-time and not required at runtime.
-They should be devDependencies.

 ## Inspiration